 If you received a holiday bonus this year, congratulations!
-A 2016 survey by Accounting Principals, found that 75% of the surveyed companies planned to give out a year-end bonus or gift last year.
-About half of those planned to give traditional monetary bonuses based on company, departmental, and/or employee performance.
+A 2017 survey by Accounting Principals found that 63% of the surveyed companies plan to give out a year-end monetary bonus or gift this year based on company, departmental, and/or employee performance.

 Your first thoughts are probably about how you plan to spend your reward.
 The effect on your taxes probably does not even cross your mind.
 It should, because it can affect what you decide to do with any significant bonus and/or keep you from any nasty tax surprises.

 Let's start by looking at how holiday bonuses are usually taxed, starting with a straightforward extra check.

 Bonuses as Supplementary Income

 The IRS generally considers bonuses to be supplemental income, and they are usually taxed that way within a separate bracket.
 They are considered discretionary rewards that constitute a surprise to the employee.

 The discretionary definition still holds even if your employer gives the same holiday bonus every year – because the employer is not obligated to give the amount (compared to a contractual performance reward or pay for overtime work).

 Bonuses usually appear on your W-2 form in a separate row labeled "supplementary income" with the appropriate withholdings shown.
 If not, your employer has probably chosen to classify the bonus as part of your regular wages, and it will be taxed at your nominal rate.